Is A Free Psychologist Real? Online Therapy For Mental Health

 Free mental health resources

 For convenient, affordable therapy, you may consider an online platform such as BetterHelp for individuals or Regain for couples.
-These platforms can connect you with a licensed online therapist who will provide informed professional advice without needing health insurance.
+These platforms can connect you with a licensed online psychotherapist who will provide informed professional advice without needing health insurance.

 Online therapy is often much more affordable than traditional in-person counseling, sometimes by hundreds of dollars.
-Studies have found that online therapy is often just as effective as in-person therapy for treating various mental health conditions.
+Studies have found that online psychotherapy is often just as effective as in-person therapy for treating various mental health conditions.

 The National Center for Health Research, for example, explored dozens of studies on the efficacy of online therapy.
-They found that online therapy is just as effective at treating depression, PTSD, and anxiety as traditional therapy, with efficacy continuing even after therapy ceases.
+They found that online therapy is just as effective at treating depression, PTSD, and anxiety as traditional therapy, with efficacy continuing even after psychotherapy ceases.

 Takeaway